ALUMNI ASSOCIATION BYLAWS

-The Executive Committee shall consist of all officers of the Alumni Board and, for one year following the expiration of his/her term, the immediate Past-President of the Alumni Board.
+The Executive Committee shall consist of all officers of the Alumni Board and, for one year following the expiration of their term, the immediately preceding President of the Alumni Board.

 The Board Development Committee shall adhere to Article VII, Section A, for selection of members-at-large.
 The President shall appoint a Chairman of the Board Development Committee and the Committee shall consist of at least three (3) additional members.

-- The slate of nominees for officer positions should be brought before the Board at the summer meeting.
+- The slate of nominees for officer positions shall be brought before the Board at the summer meeting.
 Officers shall be elected from current members of the Alumni Board of Directors.

-Special Committees may be appointed by the President as necessary, and/or upon recommendation by the Association Board of Directors, with the approval of the Board.
-All current Board members should be engage in active projects toward the university mission to be regulated by the Advancement department.
+Special Committees may be appointed by the President as necessary, and/or upon recommendation by current board members, with the approval of the Board.
+All current Board members shall be engaged in active projects toward the university mission to be regulated by the Advancement department.